 The rate of the energy released is controlled by a series of delicate, interacting parts such as gears, cogs, and springs.
 Some of these parts are so tiny that your breath could send them flying.
 The parts work in exquisite synchronization to evenly release the power of the watch’s mainspring for accurate time.

 There are two types of mechanical movements: Hand-wound movements and automatic movements.

 Hand-wound mechanical watches should be wound at the same time every day, even when not in use.
 This will keep the mainspring at the optimum tension for continued accuracy and lubricants from becoming sticky.

 When winding, take your watch off your wrist.
-Winding your watch while being worn can put undo pressure on the winding stem and cause damage.
+Winding your watch while it is being worn can put undue pressure on the winding stem and cause damage.